Oppzippy/OpenSCQ30/docs/development.md

 ### openscq30-lib implementation

-1. Add the device model the `DeviceModel` enum in `lib/src/devices/device_model.rs`
+1. Add the device model the `DeviceModel` enum in `lib/src/devices/device_model.rs` and its name to `lib/i18n/en/openscq30-lib.ftl`
+2. Add match arms for the new device in `DeviceModel`'s `device_registry` and `demo_device_registry` functions
-2. Add a module for the device in `lib/src/devices/`
+3. Add a module for the device in `lib/src/devices/`
-3. TODO
+4. Create a struct for storing the device's state.
+Use any of the other devices as an example.
+The important part is `#[derive(Has)]`.
+5. Create a struct for the device's state update packet, and implement `From<YourStateUpdatePacket>` for your state packet.
+The state update packet should implement Default, InboundPacket, and OutboundPacket.
+The OutboundPacket implementation is used for demo devices.
+Again, refer to other devices here for examples.
+6. Use the `soundcore_device!` macro in the module for your device and call the relevant functions on the builder.
+Categories will be displayed in order of the first builder call that added the category, so make sure to properly order function calls.